Skip to main content

 const config: PlaywrightTestConfig = {

-testDir: './spec', // optional, indicates the root of your requirements hierarchy
+testDir: './spec', // optional, indicates the root directory of your requirements hierarchy

 reporter: [